DrTimothyAldenDavis/SuiteSparse/BTF/README.txt

 factorization.

 To compile the libbtf.a and libbtf.so library (*.dylib on the Mac), type "make".
-The compiled library is located in BTF/Lib.
-Compile code that uses BTF with -IBTF/Include.
 Type "make install" to install the library in /usr/local/lib and /usr/local/include, and "make uninstall" to remove it.
+"make local ; make install" will install only in SuiteSparse/lib and SuiteSparse/include.

 Type "make clean" to remove all but the compiled library, and "make distclean" to remove all files not in the original distribution.